 Have weather proof training options

 If you only have “outside” as an option to train you will find you will have many excuses and be battling the mind game with the cycle of guilt and regret all winter.
 There are so many weatherproof activities with so many benefits.
 It’s a great chance to try something new, meet new people and continue to support your goals cross training.
-Some popular and accessible examples include hot yoga, pilates, indoors cycling, boxing, aerobics, group fitness, weight training in the gym, mixing up cardio equipment in the gym with interval training (e.g. 30 minutes made up of five minutes warm up then 10 x 1 min hard/one minute easy, five minutes cool down), indoor swimming or start a sport such as netball, basketball, or dancing.
+Some popular and accessible examples include hot yoga, pilates, indoor cycling, boxing, aerobics, group fitness, weight training in the gym, mixing up cardio equipment in the gym with interval training (e.g. 30 minutes made up of five minutes warm up then 10 x 1 min hard/one minute easy, five minutes cool down), indoor swimming or start a sport such as netball, basketball, or dancing.
 The list is endless!
 Write a list of options available to you and that you might want to try and if plan A was to run outside but you awake and it’s hailing – head indoors to plan B and work on your core strength, stability and flexibility in hot yoga.

 What helps keep you motivated when it’s cold and dark outside?